rlamy/agent-as-unix-user/README.md

 au delete --yes                  # skip confirmation prompt
 ```

 Requires root/sudo.
-Removes the UNIX user, group, and optionally the home directory.
+Removes the UNIX user, group, the root-owned entrypoint, and optionally the home directory.
 Resilient to partial state — if some resources are already gone, it skips them and continues.

 ### Global options